zowe/docs-site/docs/appendix/zowe-glossary.md

 A proxy server that routes requests from clients on its northbound edge (such as web browsers or Zowe CLI) to servers on its southbound edge that are able to provide data to serve the request.

 Also responsible for generating the authentication token used to provide single sign-on (SSO) functionality.

-#### Caching Service

-Designed for Zowe components in a high-availability configuration.
-It supports the HA of all components within Zowe, allowing components to be stateless by providing a mechanism to offload their state to a location accessible by all instances of the service, including those which just started.

 #### Configuration Manager